scokic/altura-nft-gallery/README.md

 - Simplifying data fetching
 - Making modal more reusable by using portal and simplifying the logic
 - Remapping the data into our prefered data type
+- Thinking of a solution to use different media for NFT's (currently using thumbnails)
+- Input field validation can be improved, currently we're only checking if input is empty